 This method uses statistics and regression models to determine a project’s cost.
 It is, however, not recommended if you do not know how to use this method.
 It would help if you had someone on your team that explicitly does this.

 Production function relates the amount built to factors such as labour and materials.
 To achieve a given output, you must look for the optimal input.
-It can be pretty accurate in estimating the input and output relations of projects.
+It can be pretty accurate in estimating project input and output relations.